makeabilitylab/makeabilitylabwebsite/README.md

 6. Create the superuser.
 Run `make superuser` if make is installed, or `docker run -ti -v database:/code/db -v $(pwd)/media:/code/media --entrypoint=python [tag] manage.py createsuperuser`.
 7. Rebuild the docker images.
 Use `make build` or `docker build . [-t] [tag]`
 8. Run the local server using Docker.
 Use `make run` or `docker run -p 8000:8000 -ti -v database:/code/db -v $(pwd)/media:/code/media $(pwd)/website:/code/website [tag]`
 9. Open the development server in the web browser.
 This will be at `localhost:8000`.
+You should see a skeleton of the website (but no content).
+To fill this with test content for development purposes, see Bootstrapping Content below.

 After running the `docker run` command, you will not need to rebuild or rerun the Docker container after making changes.
 However, you will still need to refresh the webpage in order to see new updates.